 Washington Redskins vs. Chicago Bears

 - Moneyline: -195

 It’s no surprise that both sports betting apps have been an immediate hit with bettors in the state.
 In just their first full week since going live, the betting revenue figures have skyrocketed.

 Many believed that the presence of a mobile sports betting app would help the WV market, but the results have happened even quicker than expected.
 In fact, WV set new records for both overall handle and revenue.

-Online gambling still has more expanding to do as well.
+Online gambling in West Virginia still has more expanding to do as well.
 While the two online options are great, more are better.
 William Hill is expected to release its app sometime soon.
 Additionally, it was recently announced that PointsBet Sportsbook will launch in WV, too.

-This news is exciting enough, but the fact that the WV Lottery was able to get these sportsbooks into the WV sports betting market for football season is even more important.
+This news is exciting enough, but the fact that the WV Lottery was able to get these sportsbooks into the WV gambling market for football season is even more important.

 WV sportsbooks should continue to see more action, and more online sportsbooks open their virtual windows as the season continues.

 And in case, you want the weekend experience cheering with hundreds of closest friends, you can still head to one of the three active retail sportsbooks for the complete football weekend experience: